-The Connecticut Fair Employment Practices Act does not specifically mention application forms but does prohibit employers from discriminating in recruiting or hiring on the basis of race, color, religious creed, age, sex, gender identity or expression, marital status, national origin, ancestry, genetic information, sexual orientation, present or past history of mental disability, intellectual disability, learning disability, or physical disability, including, but not limited to, blindness, unless a bona fide occupational qualification (BFOQ) applies (CT Gen. Stat.
+The Connecticut Fair Employment Practices Act does not specifically mention application forms but does prohibit employers from discriminating in recruiting or hiring based on race, color, religious creed, age, sex, gender identity or expression, marital status, national origin, ancestry, genetic information, sexual orientation, status as a veteran, present or past history of mental disability, intellectual disability, learning disability, or physical disability, including, but not limited to, blindness, unless a bona fide occupational qualification (BFOQ) applies (CT Gen. Stat.
 Sec.
 46a-51 et seq. and Sec.
 46a-81c).
 The Act covers employers with three or more employees.
 Employers are prohibited from discharging, expelling, or otherwise discriminating against any person who has opposed any of the discriminatory practices listed above (CT Gen. Stat.
 Sec.
 46a-60).

 "Gender identity or expression" means a person's gender-related identity, appearance, or behavior, regardless of whether it is different from that traditionally associated with the person's physiology or assigned sex at birth.